perezjoan/SDM24/README.md

 2. Create and Activate the IMREDD Environment

 	          conda create -n IMREDD
 	          conda activate IMREDD

 3. Install Necessary Packages

 		conda install jupyter
    		conda install -c conda-forge --strict-channel-priority osmnx
-	conda install -c conda-forge qgis
 		conda install -c conda-forge momepy
 		conda install -c conda-forge reportlab

 4. Launch Jupyter Notebook

 		jupyter notebook

 5. In Jupyter Home, open and run the .ipynb scripts.
 Always remember to use this environment with 'conda activate IMREDD'

 Activate the environment and run the associated Python scripts.

-Data Used
+## Data Used
 The protocol is designed for a global application, requiring only the coordinates of a bounding area for the area of interest.
 However, in this example, the choice was made to use a portion of the city of Nice.
 Detailed Objectives

 ## Introduction

 This repository contains a series of Python scripts designed to retrieve, process, analyze, and visualize geographic data.
 The tools leverage OpenStreetMap (OSM) data to explore a specific area (Imredd), perform spatial analyses, and generate insights into urban structures and accessibility.
 The outputs include enriched geospatial datasets, clustering analyses, and comprehensive visualizations compiled into a professional PDF report.

----

-## Modules Overview

-### **Module 1: Geographic Data Processing and Analysis**

-This script retrieves and processes OSM data, calculates key spatial indicators, and saves the results as a GeoPackage file.
-It includes:

-- **Data Retrieval**: Downloading buildings, streets, and Points of Interest (POI) from OSM using libraries like OSMnx and GeoPandas.
-- **Data Filtering**: Cleaning and keeping relevant attributes for buildings, streets, and POIs.
-- **Spatial Analysis**:
-  - Calculating building surface areas, shape indicators (convexity and elongation), and POI proximity.
-  - Estimating mobility network accessibility.
-- **Modeling (Optional)**: Predicting building floor counts using decision trees.
-- **Final Output**: A GeoPackage (`SDM24_Imredd_filtered.gpkg`) containing cleaned and enriched datasets.

----

-### **Module 2: Clustering Analysis**

-This script applies KMeans clustering on building features to identify spatial patterns.
-Key steps include:

-- **Data Preparation**: Loading processed data, selecting features (e.g., convexity, elongation, proximity to POIs), and normalizing values.
-- **Clustering**:
-  - Running KMeans for a range of cluster counts.
-  - Evaluating clustering quality using silhouette scores.
-- **Output**: A GeoPackage (`SDM24_Imredd_filtered_clusters.gpkg`) with cluster assignments and a silhouette score visualization for selecting optimal clusters.

----

-### **Module 3: Visualization and Reporting**

-This module generates maps, charts, and a structured PDF report summarizing the analysis.
-Key features include:

-- **Layer Visualization**: Creating individual and composite maps for roads, buildings, and POIs.
-- **Cluster Analysis Visualization**:
-  - Cluster profile and spider charts.
-  - Cluster distribution maps with custom legends and contextual base maps.
-- **PDF Report**: Compiling all visualizations and analyses into a comprehensive document (`geospatial_analysis_report.pdf`).

 ---